awsdocs/aws-doc-sdk-examples/cpp/example_code/glue/README.md

 Shows how to use the AWS SDK for C++ to manage AWS Glue resources.

-*AWS Glue is a serverless data-preparation service for extract, transform, and load (ETL) operations.*
+*AWS Glue is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.*

 ## ⚠️ Important